Learn about fat necrosis – a benign (not cancer) breast condition – including what it is, what causes it and how it’s diagnosed.

 1. What is fat necrosis?

-Fat necrosis is a benign (not cancer) condition that most commonly develops after an injury or trauma to the breast tissue.
+1. Fat necrosis is a benign (not cancer) breast condition

-A lump can form if an area of fatty breast tissue is damaged, for example during a or surgery.
+3. Fat necrosis can form if an area of fatty breast tissue becomes damaged

-Having fat necrosis does not increase your risk of developing breast cancer.
+5. Having fat necrosis does not increase your risk of developing breast cancer

 2. Symptoms of fat necrosis

-Fat necrosis can be caused by any type of trauma to the breast including:
+It can be caused by any type of trauma or injury to the breast.
+This can include:

 • Breast biopsy

-• Lipomodelling - when fat taken from another part of the body is injected into the breast, for example to improve the appearance of dents following surgery
+• Fat transfer (lipomodelling) – when fat taken from one part of the body is injected into the breast

 Fat necrosis can be found at any time after breast surgery or an injury.

-Sometimes it develops without any trauma and many women with fat necrosis do not remember a specific injury.
+Sometimes it develops without any trauma and many people with fat necrosis don’t remember a specific injury.

-If you see your GP because of a breast lump, they’ll examine your breasts and will likely refer you to a breast clinic where you’ll be seen by specialist doctors or nurses.
+After you have a breast examination, your GP is likely to refer you to a breast clinic where you’ll be seen by specialist doctors or nurses.

 Fat necrosis is harmless so you will not usually need any treatment or follow-up.

-It’s important to go back to your GP if the lump gets bigger or you notice any other changes to your breasts.
+It’s important to go back to your GP if you notice any changes to the area of fat necrosis or anywhere else in your breasts.

 Surgery